How to cope with grief

 Grief is a natural response to loss.
 Often this means the death of someone close to you.
-But grief can also follow losing a pet, having a miscarriage, going through divorce or losing a friendship.
+But grief can also follow losing a pet, having a miscarriage, going through divorce, or losing a friendship.
 It’s a very personal thing.
 There’s no right or wrong way to grieve, and no set length of time that it will last.
 Be patient with yourself and work through the process naturally.

 Five ideas that may help with the grieving process

-Grieving for a loved one can be one of the most difficult experiences we go through in life.
+Grief can be one of the most difficult experiences we go through in life.
 There is no quick fix, and nothing can make it disappear immediately.

 There are a few things that you can do, which may help you through this time: